TomHarrop/asw-gbs-genome-paper/md/results.md

 To find variance between populations, we used discriminant analysis of principal components (DAPC) on the same set of pruned SNPs [@jombartDiscriminantAnalysisPrincipal2010].
 The major linear discriminant, which explains 96.7% of between-population variation, separates populations from North and South of the Main Divide (Figure 1E), although we found evidence of mixing in all populations except Lincoln (Figure 1F).
 Although the PCA suggests that the majority of the total variance is not structured, the DAPC indicates a degree of genetic isolation between populations from North and South of the Main Divide.
+This suggests that the Main Divide, which runs along the Southern Alps and divides the South Island, is the main geographic barrier to ASW populations in New Zealand.

 ![
 **Figure 1.** Caption next page.